-Income Exclusions, Deductions, Deeming and Allocating Applies to: Refer to Liberal SSI Chapter 200, Income Earned Income Student Earned Income Exclusion (SEIE) Х Х 200.05.02 Deductions \$50/\$20 General Exclusion or remainder thereof (applied first to Unearned Income then any remainder, or the full exclusion if no unearned income, is applied to earned income).
-X 200.04.01A/B 200.04.01C/D Earned Income Exclusion of \$65 plus 1⁄2 remainder Х Х 200.05 Impairment Related Work Expense (IRWE) - expense(s) must be cleared by Central Office prior to allowing X Х 200.05.04 Blind Work Expenses (BWE) - Expense(s) must be cleared by Central Office prior to allowing.
+Income Exclu sions, Deductions, Deeming and Allocating Apply To Liberal Apply To SSI Refer to Chapter 200, Income Earned Income Student Earned Income Exclusion (SEIE) X Х 200.05.02 Deductions \$50/\$20 General Exclusion or remainder thereof (applied first to Unearned Income then any remainder, or the full exclusion if no unearned income, is applied to earned income).
+X 200.04.01A/B 200.04.01C/D Earned Income Exclusion of \$65 plus 1⁄2 remainder X Х 200.05 Impairment Related Work Expense (IRWE) - expense(s) must be cleared by Central Office prior to allowing X X 200.05.04 Blind Work Expenses (BWE) - Expense(s) must be cleared by Central Office prior to allowing.
 X Х 200.05.05 Plan for Achieving Self-Support (PASS) - the plan and any earned income deduction(s) must be cleared by Central Office prior to allowing the deduction.
 X X 200.04.03 Deemed Income Occurs only in ABD at-home budgeting as follows: Deem from an ineligible spouse to an eligible spouse when the spouses live together.
 Deem from ineligible parent(s) to an eligible child or children when the parent(s) live with the eligible child or children.
 NOTE: Income of the ineligible spouse or parent(s) must be verified and documented in the case record.
 X X 200.11.04

-Income Exclusions, Deductions, Deeming and Allocating Applies to: Refer to Liberal SSI Chapter 200, Income Income Excluded from Any ABD income that is not income to the eligible is also not income to the ineligible spouse/parent(s).
-X Х 200.11.04E Deeming Income used by an ineligible spouse or parent used to make court-ordered support payments. Х Х Public Income Maintenance (PIM) payments received by an ineligible spouse or parent and any income counted in determining the PIM payment (assume all income of the ineligible spouse/parent is used).
+Income Exclu sions, Deductions, Deeming and Allocating Apply To Liberal Apply To SSI Refer to Chapter 200, Income Income Excluded from Deeming Any ABD income that is not income to the eligible is also not income to the ineligible spouse/parent(s).
+X X 200.11.04E Income used by an ineligible spouse or parent used to make court-ordered support payments. Х Х Public Income Maintenance (PIM) payments received by an ineligible spouse or parent and any income counted in determining the PIM payment (assume all income of the ineligible spouse/parent is used).
 X X Income Based on Need (IBON) payments received by an ineligible spouse or parent(s) and any income counted in determining the IBON.
-X Х Step-parent income.
+X X Stepparent income.
 Only the legal parent's income is deemable to an eligible child or children. Х Х Allocating to Ineligible Children Allocations to ineligible children are made from the ineligible spouse's or parent's deemed income - if deeming is not applicable, allocating is not possible.
-X X 200.11.04A An ineligible child must meet all of the following conditions to qualify for an allocation: • Under age 18 or under age 22 and a student; • Not married; • Lives in the same household with the eligible adult or child being budgeted; • Does not receive SSI, TANF or is not eligible as a Disabled Child Living At-Home; • Is the biological/adopted child of the eligible individual or his/her spouse (can be step-child of the eligible individual), or • Is the biological/adopted child of one/both of the ineligible parent(s) of the child being budgeted (can be step-child to 1 parent).
-NOTE: Income of an ineligible child must be verified and documented in the case record if an ineligible child has income and allocating is applicable to the budget.
+X Х 200.11.04A An ineligible child must meet all of the following conditions to qualify for an allocation: Under age 18 or under age 22 and a student.
+Not married.
+Lives in the same household with the eligible adult or child being budgeted.
+Does not receive SSI, TANF or is not eligible on the Katie Beckett Program.
 200.11.04B

+Income Exclus sions, Deductions, Deeming and Allocating Apply To Liberal Apply To SSI Refer to Chapter 200, Income Is the biological/adopted child of the eligible individual or his/her spouse (can be stepchild of the eligible individual), or Is the biological/adopted child of one/both of the ineligible parent(s) of the child being budgeted (can be stepchild to 1 parent).
+NOTE: Income of an ineligible child must be verified and documented in the case record if an ineligible child has income, and allocating is applicable to the budget.